Bid rigging

-Bid rigging is a fraudulent scheme in a procurement action which enables companies to submit non-competitive bids.
+Bid rigging is a fraudulent scheme in a procurement action that enables companies to submit non-competitive bids.
 It can be performed by corrupt officials, by firms in an orchestrated act of collusion, or by officials and firms acting together.
 This form of collusion is illegal in most countries.
 It is a form of price fixing and market allocation, often practiced where contracts are determined by a call for bids, for example in the case of government construction contracts.
 The typical objective of bid rigging is to enable the "winning" party to obtain contracts at uncompetitive prices (i.e., at higher prices if they are sellers, or lower prices if they are buyers).
 The other parties are compensated in various ways, for example, by cash payments, or by being designated to be the "winning" bidder on other contracts, or by an arrangement where some parts of the successful bidder's contract will be subcontracted to them.
 In this way, they "share the spoils" among themselves.
 Bid rigging almost always results in economic harm to the agency which is seeking the bids, and to the public, who ultimately bear the costs as taxpayers or consumers.